zer0cache/matic-docs/docs/faq/staking-faq.md

 ### What is the unbonding period?

-The unbonding period on Matic is 80 checkpoints.
+The unbonding period on Polygon is 80 checkpoints.
 This period applies to the originally delegated amount and re-delegated amounts.
 It does not apply to any rewards that were not re-delegated.

 ### Where to Stake?